 The Odum School Graduate Student Symposium (GSS) is a chance to hear the latest research from the graduate student community and posters by undergrad researchers in the Odum School.
 It is an interdisciplinary conference including students from the Integrative Conservation program (ICON) and Interdisciplinary Disease Ecology Across Scales (IDEAS).
-This great event gives students the chance to present their research to the Odum community.
+This event is organized by the graduate students in order to showcase the ecological research being conducted by the Odum graduate community.

-The next Odum School of Ecology Graduate Student Symposium (GSS) will be held on January 25 and 26, 2019.
-The keynote speaker will be Virginia Schutte, Ph.D. ’14.
-The full program is available here.
+The 2023 Odum School of Ecology Graduate Student Symposium (GSS) will be held as a hybrid form on January 27th and 28th, 2023.
+The keynote speaker will be Jake Allgeier, Ph.D. ’13.

 Previous schedules can be found here.